Photo - Richard Whittaker

 CB: …and we have sexuality!

 RW: …sexuality.
-All that stuff…
+All of that stuff!

 CB: Yes!
 Where I am!
 Where I begin!
-And to leap to the mind, thinking thoughts, is to move too rapidly from where we are to the transcendent.
+And to leap to the mind - thinking thoughts - is to move too rapidly from where we are to the transcendent.
 I think there is a transcendence, but I think I am more likely to discover it in you, than I am in a mathematical formula.

 RW: Giving up any effort to stay with some kind of order here, and getting right into associations…